CleverCaptain/Battleship/README.md

 - Java 16 was used to compile and run this code

 ## Usage
-- First Player 1 sets up his/her ships and gives the
+- First Player 1 sets up his/her ships

-This readme is incomplete
+- Then player 2 sets up his/her ships (no peeking!)
+- Then each player takes turn to guess and attack opponents ship